abatchelor/awellchartedpath/_posts/2018-03-28-india-trains.md

 ### 🚂  Shimla to Delhi on the Shivalik Deluxe Express and the Kalka Mail

 While we had to cover the same track between Shimla and Kalka on the way down as on the way up, we took the fancier Shivalik Deluxe Express (for 8 USD per ticket instead of 4 USD for the tickets up the mountain), which includes dinner, runs nearly non-stop, and has _much_ nicer seating inside, with fewer people in each coach.
+That extra cost was well worth it, especially as we ended up in a half-empty coach, with plenty of legroom and no one bothering us.
+We enjoyed the views for the first couple hours until it was completely dark, then had our small dinner and relaxed until we reached Kalka, on time.

+We had a small stroke of luck in that the Kalka Mail was already at the platform, so we were able to transfer directly even though it wasn't scheduled to depart for 90 more minutes.
+We were again in AC1, but were not lucky enough to score the single coupe cabin on the train.
+We departed Kalka a few minutes before as the only passengers in our 4-bed compartment, but the other two joined a short while later at our next stop.
+We went straight to sleep as soon as we could with an alarm set for 30 minutes before our scheduled arrival.
+Amazingly, when that alarm went off we were actually running _early_ and only a few kilometers from our destination of Old Delhi Junction.
+Of course, nothing can be that easy, and we sat in place for 45 minutes before pulling into the platform.

 ### 🚂  (BONUS) Getting to the Delhi Airport

-TEXT
+We had originally planned to store our luggage at the train station and spend a final day exploring Delhi before heading to the airport for our evening flight to Tokyo.
+But after over 3 weeks of exploring India, including plenty of time in Delhi, we were pretty over it and decided to spend a bit on a day-use hotel room near the airport, which we headed straight to.
+We took Delhi's Airport Express Line, which is a crazy good deal at less than 1 USD per person for a spotless, uncrowded ride to the airport much faster than any taxi could go.

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> Eating